YusefB/Using-Inputs/README.md

 # Using-Inputs
-In this code I practiced using input functions,
+In this code I practiced using input functions, and strings, and variables.